fmassa/object-detection.torch/README.md

 <a name="feat_provider"></a>
 ### Feature Provider
 The `FeatureProvider` class defines the way different algorithms process an image and a set of bounding boxes to feed it to the CNN.
-It implements a `getFeature(image,boxes)` function, which computes the necessary transformations in the input data, a `postProcess()`, which takes the output of the network plus the original inputs and post-process them.
+It implements a `getFeature(image, boxes [,flip])` function, which computes the necessary transformations in the input data (the optional `flip` argument horizontaly flips the image and the bounding box correspondingly), a `postProcess()`, which takes the output of the network plus the original inputs and post-process them.
 This post-processing could be a bounding box regression step, for example.
 Every Feature Provider constructor take as input a `ImageTransformer`, and a `max_batch_size` (used for evaluation).

 <a name="rcnn"></a>